TarekDib03/Arranging-and-Analyzing-Data-in-R/README.md

 # Arranging-and-Analyzing-Data-in-R

-This is the first course of the Data Science for Health Research Specialization offered by the University of Michigan through Coursera platform.
-In this repository, I will present two main products - recreating the Global Findex Indicator Table, 2017 developed by the World Bank and a plot of the accounts per income category.
-The two products in this repository were developed using tidyverse library. tidyverse is used to cleanse, manipulate, and transform data.
+This is the first course of the Data Science for Health Research Specialization offered by the University of Michigan through the Coursera platform.
+In this repository, I will present two main products: recreating the Global Findex Indicator Table, 2017, developed by the World Bank, and a plot of the accounts per income category.
+The two products in this repository were developed using the tidyverse library.
+Tidyverse is used to cleanse, manipulate, and transform data.
 Various functionalities were used:

 - group_by to group data by specific fields
-- summarizing to aggregate data
+- Summarize to aggregate data
 - mutate to create new variables
 - arrange to sort data
 - inner_join, full_join, etc. to join different data frames